-44. The presence (or absence) of your family also informs the nature of your connection to Australia.27 The presence of immediate family in Australia is often accompanied by increased connections to Australia (including period of physical presence, assets such as a family home and motor vehicles, and an intention to return to a place you consider to be your 'home') and a settled routine consistent with residing in Australia.28
+46. The presence (or absence) of your family also informs the nature of your connection to Australia.
+The presence of immediate family in Australia is often accompanied by increased connections to Australia (including period of physical presence, assets such as a family home and motor vehicles, and an intention to return to a place you consider to be your home) and a settled routine consistent with residing in Australia.
+The presence of immediate family in Australia and intention to return to a place you consider to be your home) and a settled routine consistent with residing in Australia.